-The University of Central Arkansas is accredited by the Higher Learning Commission (HLC) as a bachelor’s, master’s, specialist’s, and doctoral degree granting institution and is a member of the North Central Association of Colleges and Schools.
+The University of Central Arkansas is a member of and accredited by the Higher Learning Commission (HLC) as a bachelor’s, master’s, specialist’s, and doctoral degree granting institution.

 The master’s and baccalaureate degrees in business administration are accredited by AACSB International – The Association to Advance Collegiate Schools of Business.

 The Council for the Accreditation of Educator Preparation (CAEP, formerly NCATE) accredits the teacher education program at the initial teacher preparation level and advanced levels.

 The National Association for the Education of Young Children (NAEYC) accredits the Child Study Center.